Travis

-Building on Multiple CPU Architectures
+Build on Multiple CPU Architectures

 This is a beta stage of this feature and we are eager to hear back from you, both for Arm-based and IBM-based feedback.
 The definition keys used in the .travis.yml file may be further adapted on short notice.

-IBM Power and IBM Z-based building is only available for Open Source repositories (at travis-ci.com).
+IBM Power and IBM Z-based building is available for Open Source repositories (at travis-ci.com).
 While available to all Open Source repositories, the concurrency available for multiple CPU arch-based jobs is limited during the beta period.

-An attempt to run IBM Power and IBM Z-based builds for a private repository will result in a build run on standard, AMD-based infrastructure.
-For any commercial queries with regards to multi-arch builds before they are available, please contact us.
+An attempt to run IBM Power and IBM Z-based builds for a private repository will result in

 Arm-based building on Arm64 CPU is only available for Open Source repositories (at travis-ci.com).
 While available to all Open Source repositories, the concurrency available for multiple CPU arch-based jobs is limited during the beta period.